-Why Jason Whitlock Believes Texans (Not Patriots) Are Best Team In AFC
+NESN

 Whitlock said last Friday after the Patriots’ 35-14 win over the New York Giants at Gillette Stadium that New England isn’t a great team.
 He even admitted he’s “hopeful” New England’s dynasty will end this season after nearly two decades of dominance.

-On Monday, Whitlock doubled down, declaring the Houston Texans — not the Patriots — are the best team in the AFC.
+On Monday, Whitlock doubled down, declaring the Houston Texans — not the Patriots — the best team in the AFC.
 The Texans, of course, knocked off the Kansas City Chiefs 31-24 on Sunday at Arrowhead Stadium, improving Houston’s record to 4-2.
 Kansas City also sits at 4-2 through six games.

 “The Texans are 4-2.
 Their two losses are to the (New Orleans) Saints and the (Carolina) Panthers, two of the best defensive teams in the NFC,” Whitlock said on FS1’s “Speak For Yourself.”
 “Drew Brees and the Saints needed a 58-yard field goal to beat the Texans inside the Superdome in Week 1.
 The Saints are arguably the best team in the entire National Football League.
 Houston is the best team in the AFC.